 The Family Educational Rights and Privacy Act (FERPA) is a Federal law that protects the privacy of student education records.
 An "eligible" student under FERPA is a student who is 18 years of age or who attends a postsecondary institution.
 These rights begin on the day the student begins attending classes.
 Iowa Central Community College has defined directory information that is available to the public.
 The Student Records Office will provide a form to be completed by students who want their directory information held.
-Iowa Central also provides a form to be completed by students who want their non-directory information released to others.
+Iowa Central also provides a form to be completed by students.
 This form is available to students via WebAdvisor or via paper copy from the Student Records Office.